gottacatchenall/thesis_proposal/README.md

-The term _ecological forecasting_ implicitly creates an analogy between predicting how ecosystems will change in the future by using the term "forecasting"---the most immediate analog is the success story of forecasting is numerical weather prediction [NWP; @Bauer2015QuiRev].
+The term _ecological forecasting_ implicitly creates an analogy between predicting how ecosystems will change in the future by using the term "forecasting"---the most immediate analog being the success story of weather forecasting via numerical weather prediction (NWP).

+Although it is become almost hack to complain about the dang weather forecast being wrong, over the least 50 years the [@Bauer2015QuiRev].

+The success of NWP, and the Earth observations that support it should serve as a template for development of a system for monitoring Earth's biodiversity.
 Much like ecology, NWP is faced with high-dimensional systems that are governed by different mechanisms at different scales.

 Much as one would not aim to forecast the weather in Quebec by applying Navier-Stokes.
 NWP has worked because it incorporates